 Quest for Perfection

-Goldilocks might be a fairy tale, but the Fallkniven S1 Pro Survival Knife is very real and very sharp.
+Goldilocks might be a fairy tale, but the No products found. is very real and very sharp.
 Even in its own lineup of Pro Knives, puts it right down the middle.
 Not too much.
 Not too little.
-Flanking the S1 are the larger A1 Pro and the smaller F1 Pro.
+Flanking the S1 is the larger A1 Pro and the smaller F1 Pro.
 With the A1 being noted for its large size and the F1 a designed for smaller cockpit carry, something in between should be just about right.
 But “just about” is not enough to be “right” when looking for the perfect knife.

-Looking at the features of the Fallkniven S1 Pro, it is clear that while this particular knife is smaller in some aspects, but no less potent.
+Looking at the features of the No products found., it is clear that while this particular knife is smaller in some aspects, but no less potent.
 For instance, the blade thickness of the S1 is an amazing six millimeters or just shy of a quarter inch.
 And that’s on a blade only 5.1 inches long.

 Fallkniven uses an enhanced convex grind on the Fallkniven S1 Pro as well as its other Pro blades.
 The convex grind is an advanced grind with no simple characteristics or ease of manufacturing which is why the convex grind is not a common option among knifemakers.
 The convex grind is a graceful arc from blade side to blade edge.
 Most designs transition the blade from flat side tapering linearly to a point where a sharper angle dives towards the absolute edge.
-It’s an effective strategy for 99% of the uses, but what about the 1% that really matter when it matters?
+It’s an effective strategy for 99% of the uses, but what about the No products found. when it matters?
 That’s where the convex edge shines.